Prof. Dr. Wei SHEN

 Alumna of the German-Chinese Graduate School of Global Politics at Freie Universität Berlin, Berlin, Germany

 Frauke Austermann holds a PhD degree in Political Science from Freie Universität Berlin and Renmin University of China; a BA degree in European Studies from Maastricht University and Sciences Po Paris and a MSc degree in International Employment Relations and Human Resource Management from the London School of Economics (all with distinction).
 She is fluent in English, French, Dutch and Mandarin.
-Before coming (back) to Cologne, Frauke was Assistant Professor in International Affairs and Program Director at the Shanghai teaching site of ESSCA School of Management.
+Before coming (back) to Cologne, Frauke was Assistant Professor in International Affairs and Program Director at the Shanghai teaching site of ESSCA School of Management and Head of Cologne-Campus, International School of Management, Dortmund-Frankfurt-Munich-Hamburg-Cologne.
 She was also a full-time Lecturer in European Studies at the Faculty of Arts and Social Sciences at Maastricht University.